Perillio/uSolidGServer/README.md

 # uSolidGServer
 Solid and fast dedicated Serversolution for Multiplayer games on Unity 3d 2018+ created with C# on VS 2017.

-This Program is not finished yet.
-It will run but the client script for Unity is missing.
-Will be done at weekend.
+Clientside now included.
+Still some minor problems with packetsize.
+The array seems to have a wrong size.
+Packed on Unity 2018.3.6f1